AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ```
 Note that this construct, PI_BEGIN, ..., PI_END must occur outside any function
 definition.
 The PI_DEFINE macro puts the address of the C function implementing
-the Prolog predicate, along with the predicate’s arity and the name used from Prolog, in a table which Prolog searches during program execution.
+the Prolog predicate, along with the predicate's arity and the name used from Prolog, in a table which Prolog searches during program execution.
 The PI_MODULE
 argument is used to indicate into which module subsequent PI_DEFINEs should
 place their definitions.
 If no PI_MODULE macro is used, the definitions are placed
 into the default module user.
 Multiple PI_MODULE macros may be used to put definitions into different modules.